+3.1 Identify occasions when it is important to wash hands.

+After using the toilet, before handling food for eating or cooking, after handling raw meat or dirty vegetables when preparing a meal, after handling chemicals.

-- 3.1 Identify occasions when it is important to wash hands. - 3.2 Identify toiletry products that could be used as part of a full body washing routine. - 3.3 State the recommended interval between dental check-ups for self. - 3.4 Demonstrate a good dental brushing technique.
+3.2 Identify toiletry products that could be used as part of a full body washing routine.

+Personal toiletries such as: deodorant, soap, shampoo.

+3.3 State the recommended interval between dental checkups for self.

+The NHS recommends once every 3 months to 2 years depending on your needs.

+3.4 Demonstrate a good dental brushing technique.

+Use a toothbrush and toothpaste to cover brush head, brush for about 2 minutes once or twice a day, rinse mouth with water afterwards.